 TEAM ORGANISATION

-Note: Discuss how teamwork was organised in the project

-All forms of team work were organised using the Messenger, Google docs platforms or via email.
+All forms of team work were organised by utilising Facebook Messenger, Google Docs and via email.
 Members would discuss availability, proficiencies and weaknesses in terms of coding, report writing and software experience which would provide vital information when organising teamwork.

 The team leader Mr Hertweck was an essential figure in ensuring team work was consistently applied throughout the whole project cycle.
-He would assign two members to a task is there were time constraints or felt a task required skills from two different member that exhibited them.
+He would assign two members to a task if there were time constraints or felt a task required skills from two different members that exhibited them.

-Another method used to organise teamwork was between two or more members of the team.
-If a member needed help with a task they would use messenger to ask a member with the required skill to provide assistance.
+If a member needed help with a task they would use Messenger to ask a member with the required skills to help.
 This assistance could have been verbal, providing previous study material or collaborating via GitHub.

+A negative to this was when the Messenger chat became cluttered or a member was busy for the day.
+The member would check the group chat only to find a lot of missed messages that could have been collated into one or two succinct messages.
+Going forward, the group could be cognisant of this problem and have stricter rules in place.

 TEAM STRUCTURE AND ROLES

-Notes:

-• What team structure did your team assume?

-There was a team leader, a front-end department and a back-end department.

-• What roles did different team members play within the team?

-The team leader ran the whole project ensuring all member new each deadline, assigned tasks to each member or members and kept the team focussed and moral high.
+Mark IV Tech is made up for 4 team members forming a virtual team.
+There was a team leader, a front-end department and a back-end department for development.
+The team leader ran the whole project ensuring all member knew each deadline, assigned tasks to members and kept the team focussed and morale high.

-The back-end department was responsible for developing a user interface and the flow of the web application.
-The front-end department was responsible for ensuring the application talks to the database, saves, retrieves and uses data according to user specifications.
+The front-end department was responsible for developing a user interface and the flow of the web application.
+The back-end department was responsible for ensuring the application talks to the database, saves, retrieves and uses data according to user specifications.
+For report writing all members were assigned different parts.
+Then by utilising track changes, another member could check their work and offer suggestions.

-All departments were involved in the report writing process.

-• Consider both technical and non-technical roles
+This method worked well as early in the process members were selected for either front or back end development based on their strengths in coding.
+However due to the project requiring more back-end development the workload was not equal during development.
+This was mitigated by the team leader assigning the front-end members more ancillary tasks and report writing.

 COMMUNICATION AND MEETINGS

-Notes:

-• How well did all the team members communicate with each other?

 Communication throughout the whole project was exceptional because of the democratic management style adopted.
 All members were encouraged to communicate and use multiple platforms to achieve this.

-• What communication problems did you encounter?

-In some instances, due to the complexity of the issue or task the platforms used were not adequate.
-The length of time to discuss an issue or explain view took longer than it should have.
-Availability of each member at any given time provided communication problems.
+However, in some instances, due to the complexity of the issue or task the platforms used were not adequate.
+The length of time to discuss an issue or explain a view took longer than it should have.
+Finally, availability of each member was mixed as members had to balance work-life and family along with development.

-• How could you overcome these communication problems in the future?

-Phone calls could have provided live discussion and would have been far easier to discuss complex issues and tasks.
-In future it would be far easier to be located within travelling distance for weekly face-to-face meetings although this would not always be possible.
+For future collaboration, phone calls or regular video conferencing could have provided live discussion and would have been far easier to discuss complex issues and tasks.
+As half of the team were in a different state, face-to-face meetings were not possible.
+In future it would have been beneficial to be located within travelling distance.

-• How were your team meetings run?

 All team meeting was organised 3 to 4 day in advance and the video conference would be run on the zoom platform.

-• How successful were the meetings?

-These meetings were extremely successful because every member was able to easily discuss or bring up any difficulties or issues they were having.
-Furthermore, it was far easier to discuss project direction and task requiring help through verbal communication with all team members that instant messaging.
+These meetings were extremely successful because every member was able to easily discuss or bring up any difficulties they were having.
+Furthermore, it was far easier to discuss project direction and tasks requiring help through verbal communication than instant messaging.

-• How could you improve how the meetings ran?